Palindromes<:CombinedParser

 A custom parser needs a method to determine if there is a match and its extent at a position.
 How can this be implemented for a palindrome?
 There are two strategies:

-1. inside-out: start at a position as center
+- inside-out: start at a position as

-• until word character left does not match word character at right.
+until they are at word characters - until word character left does not match word character at right.

-• Succeed if a minimal length is met.
+- Succeed if a minimal length is met.
 Fail otherwise.

-• succeed if left and right positions meet at the center,
+until they are at word characters and - succeed if left and right positions meet at the center,

-• compare these characters, and proceed to the next positions if the word characters match or fail if there is a mismatch.
+- compare these characters, and proceed to the next positions if the word characters match or fail if there is a mismatch.

 The inside out strategy seems easier and faster.